icy/bash-coding-style/README.md

 It's recommended to emphasize the needs of your variables before your script actually starts.
-In the following example, the script just stops when `SOME_VARIABLE` or `OTHER_VARIABLE` is not defined; these checks are done just before any execution of the main routine is processed.
+In the following example, the script just stops when `SOME_VARIABLE` or `OTHER_VARIABLE` is not defined; these checks are done just before any execution of the main routine(s).

 ```
 : a lot of method definitions